aw4630/plane-crash-EDA/README.md

 As part of my exploratory data analysis, I wanted to ask 20 important and relevant questions relating to fatal commerical aviation incidents that have occurred worldwide.
 The questions include:

-- *Are certain aircraft models statistically more dangerous to fly on?*
+- *Are certain aircraft models/manufacturers statistically more dangerous to fly on?*
 - *Is there a correlation between aircraft age and likelihood of being in a fatal accident?*
 - *Does time of day have an effect on fatal plane crashes?*
 - *What was the deadliest year in commerical aviation?*